 Companions have certainly been long been written about throughout history.
 It was quite normal for an elderly senior to have a companion living with them.
 These people would help with all sorts of tasks throughout the day.
 They were trusted by the senior who was their companion and often paid their bills, made their meals and in general, made their life easier.
 There are services which provide paid companion care.

 November is National Family Caregivers Month.
 Remember the contributions that family members, respite care workers and other professionals have made in order to care selflessly for others.
-To read more about National Family Caregivers Month and to find out about their various programs, click here.

 To learn about the National Caregiving Conference being held this week click here.